Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 Another critical component to the reimbursement landscape for Eversense is coverage by CMS.

-At this point, we have confirmed a coordinated effort across the Medicare Administrative Contractors, or MAX, to expand access through the development of local coverage determinations for implantable continuous glucose monitoring devices.
-Six of the seven MAX have now posted their LCDs and have scheduled or completed their open meetings for comments.
-We are encouraged to see a very consistent coverage policy across all the MAX as this will allow for Medicare beneficiaries to have access to Eversense with the same criteria has been observed in the D and E benefit for other CGMs.
+At this point, we have confirmed a coordinated effort across the Medicare Administrative Contractors, or MACs, to expand access through the development of local coverage determinations for implantable continuous glucose monitoring devices.
+Six of the seven MACs have now posted their LCDs and have scheduled or completed their open meetings for comments.
+We are encouraged to see a very consistent coverage policy across all the MACs as this will allow for Medicare beneficiaries to have access to Eversense with the same criteria as been observed in the DME benefit for other CGMs.

-Beyond the development of coverage policies by the MAX, it is important that patients have access today.
-We have seen for MAX make Eversense immediately available through retirement of the non-coverage policies or have specifically removed the codes used to report the insertion of Eversense from their non-coverage policies.
+Beyond the development of coverage policies by the MACs, it is important that patients have access today.
+We have seen four MACs make Eversense immediately available through retirement of the non-coverage policies or have specifically removed the codes used to report the insertion of Eversense from their non-coverage policies.

 First co-service options, Novitas Solutions, Palmetto GBA and CGS administrators led the way in making Eversense available to patients through the removal of these CPT codes for their non-covered lists.
 We expect the other MACs will follow the same process in the very near future.
 The MACs that have taken the step to remove our codes from the non-covered list can immediately begin processing claims for Medicare beneficiaries as Part B physician service as defined in the calendar year 2020 rulemaking for the physician fee schedule.